bingson/WinGolems/Readme.md

 <details><summary>&nbsp;📕&nbsp;<b> Developer mode free keys</b></summary><p>

 The developer mode is a hidden interface template found in the _system.ahk file.
-The developer mode adds additional shortcuts that leverage the unique keyboard layout of Lenovo Trackpoint Keyboards (as shown in the base interface layer image above).
-In short, it adds additional shortcuts by transforming the PrintScreen key into another modifier key and mouse click functions designed to work with the TrackPoint nub.
+The developer mode adds an interface layer that leverages the unique keyboard layout of Lenovo Trackpoint Keyboards (as shown in the keyboard layout image in the intro).
+In short, it adds shortcuts by transforming the PrintScreen key into another modifier key as ell as mouse click functions designed to work with the TrackPoint nub.

 Turning on the developer interface does not make sense for non-TrackPoint keyboard layouts, leaving free keys that should be reassigned.